marctjones/fosstraining/jupyter.md

 adder ([1, 2])
 ```

-10. computers get mad when you make mistakes
+10. Computers get mad when you make mistakes
 ```python
 def adder (x):
      for y in x: